impresso/radio-and-newspapers-conference/_pages/index.md

 #### Radio and Newspapers as Intertwined Systems: Cross-Mediatization and Propaganda
 **13:30 SESSION 6** - Chair: DÜRING Marten (University of Luxembourg)
-* **Media Consumption in Hungarian Villages During the Socialist Era** - ISPÁN ÁGOTA Lídia (Institute of Ethnology, ELTE Research Centre for the Humanities)
+* **Media Consumption in Hungarian Villages During the Socialist Era** - ISPÁN Ágota Lídia (Institute of Ethnology, ELTE Research Centre for the Humanities)
 * **Radio Free Europe and the Socialist Press: A Paradoxical Interaction** - MACREA-TOMA Ioana (Central European University)

 **14:20 Coffee**